-Fiasp® is prescription medication and man-man insulin that is commonly used to manage high blood sugar levels in adults and children with diabetes.
+Fiasp® (insulin aspart) is a prescription medication and human insulin that is commonly used to manage high blood sugar levels in adults and children with diabetes.

 This insulin medication rapid-acting in improving glycemic control in adults and pediatric patients with diabetes.

 It includes vitamin B3 (niacinamide) that speeds up the absorption to keep insulin levels stable.

 Before taking this medication you should review the instructions carefully and follow any instructions provided by your health care provider.

 Since Fiasp® is a fast acting insulin, that enters the bloodstream i approximately 2.5 minutes.
 You should take it at the start of your meal or within 20 minutes after starting your meal.